paszu/3DSRepo/Part-3-(RedNAND).md

 12. Open CakesFW **(This can sometimes take a few tries)**
 13. Go to "Select Patches"
 14. Activate the "Enable EmuNAND" and "Disable Signature Checks" patches, then press Start to continue
-15. Select "Boot CFW" to enter EmuNAND (you must launch CakesFW from the Homebrew Launcher every time you want to boot EmuNAND)
+15. Select "Boot CFW" to enter RedNAND (you must launch CakesFW from the Homebrew Launcher every time you want to boot RedNAND)
-13. If you boot into the home menu, you have successfully launched EmuNAND
+13. If you boot into the home menu, you have successfully launched RedNAND
 16. Reboot into SysNAND and get into the Homebrew Launcher through the entrypoint of your choice (menuhax will always launch the Homebrew Launcher from SysNAND)
 17. Open TinyFormat
-18. Press Y to format your SysNAND (Don't worry, everything is still saved on EmuNAND)
+18. Press Y to format your SysNAND (Don't worry, everything is still saved on RedNAND)
-19. Go through initial setup without linking your Nintendo Network ID, you want it to remain linked only to EmuNAND to prevent issues
+19. Go through initial setup without linking your Nintendo Network ID, you want it to remain linked only to RedNAND to prevent issues
 13. Create a folder named "SysNAND" on the first page of the home menu
 19. Follow Part 1 to reinstall menuhax on SysNAND as the format will have removed it
-14. Boot EmuNAND, then change your theme in EmuNAND to uninstall menuhax from EmuNAND; it can cause problems if you don't and having a different theme on each will help you to tell them apart
+14. Boot RedNAND, then change your theme in RedNAND to uninstall menuhax from RedNAND; it can cause problems if you don't and having a different theme on each will help you to tell them apart
-13. **If you see the SysNAND folder, then you are not on EmuNAND.
+13. **If you see the SysNAND folder, then you are not on RedNAND.
 DO NOT UPDATE, FIND WHAT WENT WRONG**
-10. Update your **EmuNAND** to the latest version using system settings (**DO NOT ENTER DATA MANAGEMENT OR EXIT SYSTEM SETTINGS AS THIS WILL REBOOT YOU INTO SYSNAND**)
+10. Update your **RedNAND** to the latest version using system settings (**DO NOT ENTER DATA MANAGEMENT OR EXIT SYSTEM SETTINGS AS THIS WILL REBOOT YOU INTO SYSNAND**)
-11. Open the eShop on EmuNAND at least once to allow it to initialize databases (you don't need to sign in)
+11. Open the eShop on RedNAND at least once to allow it to initialize databases (you don't need to sign in)
-15. As your 3DS is setup right now, you must launch CakesFW from the Homebrew Launcher every time you want to boot EmuNAND; by the end of the guide you will boot into CFW SysNAND by default instead of SysNAND
+15. As your 3DS is setup right now, you must launch CakesFW from the Homebrew Launcher every time you want to boot RedNAND; by the end of the guide you will boot into CFW SysNAND by default instead of SysNAND